morassman/process-palette/README.md

 ```

 **Tip!** :
-All `process-palette.json` configuration files can be reloaded by running the `Process Palette: Reload` command.
+All `process-palette.json` configuration files can be reloaded by running the `Process Palette: Reload Configuration` command.
 It can be found in the `Command Palette` or in the `Packages|Process Palette` menu.

 The new command will cause an entry to be added to the command palette called `Process Palette: Ant default`.